cliffhall/in-app-pro-shop/README.md

 sell [over 1 billion dollars in in-game purchases](https://www.gamesindustry.biz/articles/2018-07-17-fortnite-has-earned-usd1-billion-from-in-game-purchases-alone) in less than a year from it's inception.

-Games like Fortnite are 'walled gardens'; all the assets that gamers purchase live on servers of the company who wrote the game.
+Many game platforms are 'walled gardens'; all the assets that gamers purchase live on servers of the company who wrote the game.
 With Ethereum, those assets could live on the public blockchain, and be sold and traded like CryptoKitties or any other NFT.
 When you get tired of playing a game after